mkashirin/rgrep/README.md

 # RGrep

-RGrep is an elementary grep tool for searching appearances of a provided word in a file.
+RGrep is an elementary command line tool for searching appearances of a provided word in a file.